froberge/ocp-pipeline/README.md

 oc get serviceaccount
 ```

-To run the maven tasks we need to create a workspace for maven to store the source code.
-For this, we will create a PVC `sources-pvc` using the following command.
+To run the maven tasks we need to create two workspace.
+One to store the source code and one to cache de maven dependencies.
+For this, we will create 2 PVC `sources-pvc` and `maven-repo-pvc` using the following command.
 ```
 oc apply -n pipeline-demo -f tekton/workspaces/source-pvc.yaml

+oc apply -n pipeline-demo -f tekton/workspaces/maven-repo-pvc.yaml
 ```

 #### Required Cluster Task